 For more in depth information on companion planting with many common garden crops, check out the companion planting guides below:

-Yearly Garden Planner to help you plan out each of your garden beds!Remember that companion planting takes some time to plan out, so pick up a copy of my
+companion planting guide and binder to help you plan out each of your garden beds!Remember that companion planting takes some time to plan out, so pick up a copy of my

 Have you used companion planting in your vegetable garden?
 Share your experience in the comments below!

 This blog is great keep it up! love it.